-The simple definition of assault is the contact or attempted contact with someone else without the consent of that person.
+The simple definition of assault is the contact or attempted contact with someone else without that person’s consent.
 It’s important to remember that the threat of assault may be all that is required for an assault charge to be issued legally.
-True injury would not have to exist in order to be charged with an assault.
+Actual injury would not have to exist to receive an assault charge.

-If you have been charged with an assault or need more information from a legal professional in Edmonton, feel free to call Robert M. Kassian.
+If you have been charged with an assault or need more information from a reliable assault lawyer in Edmonton, feel free to call Robert M. Kassian.

-Simple assault When charged with common assault, this is a hybrid offence.
-This means that the Crown has an election on how to proceed.
-This may be by summary conviction or indictment.
-The latter being the more serious of the 2 ways the Crown can proceed in Court.
-However, even if proceeded by summary conviction, due to recent amendments to the Criminal Code, the maximum penalty is 2 years less 1 day.
+- When charged with common assault, it is a hybrid offence.
+That means that the Crown has an election on how to proceed.
+It may be by summary conviction or indictment.
+The latter being the more serious of the two ways the Crown can proceed in Court.
+However, even if proceeded by summary conviction, due to recent amendments to the Criminal Code, the maximum penalty is two years less one day.

-Sexual assault Sexual assault is an assault of sexual nature that violates the sexual integrity of a person.
-It does not require that the person charged actually intended the act complained of to be for a sexual purpose.
+- Sexual assault is an assault of sexual nature that violates the sexual integrity of a person.
+It does not require that the person charged intended the act complained of to be for a sexual purpose.
 Further, depending upon the age of the Complainant, this can significantly affect the maximum period of imprisonment which the Court can impose

-Aggravated sexual assault Aggravated sexual assault is a sexual assault where the Complainant received wounds, disfigurement or their life was endangered.
-This is a strictly indictable offence and the maximum penalty can dramatically increase dependent upon the age of the Complainant and/or if the allegations are that a firearm was used in the course of committing the offence
+Aggravated sexual assault is a sexual assault where the Complainant received wounds, disfigurement, or the assault endangered their life.
+It is a strictly indictable offence.
+The maximum penalty can include life imprisonment, and is dependant upon the age of the Complainant and if the allegations included firearm offences in the course of the crime.

-Assaulting a police officer There are several variations of this charge in the Criminal Code.
+There are several variations of this charge in the Criminal Code.
 The central element is that the Police officer was assaulted while in the execution of his duty.
-However, it is important to identify what function the officer was exercising, was he doing so reasonably or were the actions of an accused justifiable in the circumstances.
+First, however, it is crucial to identify what function the officer was exercising, was he doing so reasonably or were the actions of an accused justifiable in the circumstances.